-The Education Pre K - 4 program is designed to prepare you with the knowledge and skills needed to work with young children, aged birth to 8, based on nationally recognized standards.
-You will learn to work with young children in group settings such as childcare facilities, preschools, Early Head Start and Head Start programs, family home daycares, early intervention programs, and other similar settings.
+The program is designed to equip individuals with knowledge and skills to work with young children, aged birth through eight, based on nationally recognized standards.
+Students will learn to work with young children in group settings such as childcare facilities, preschools, Early Head Start and Head Start programs, family home daycares, early intervention programs and various other settings.

-The curriculum includes both classroom instruction and discussion as well as hands on activities and 280+ hours of observation and field experience.
-Graduation will qualify you for an assistant teaching position, and with experience, graduates may be considered for supervisory positions such as group supervisor, lead teacher, or director.
-After graduation, students might also consider opening their own childcare facility or family home daycare or choose to transfer to a four-year school to continue their studies.
+Students will learn through classroom discussion and instruction, hands on activities and 280+ hours of observation and field experience.
+With the educational background and skills acquired, graduation will qualify the student for an assistant teaching position.
+With experience the graduate may be considered for supervisory positions such as group supervisor, lead teacher, or director.
+After graduation, students may consider opening their own childcare facility or family home daycare or transfer to a four year institution to earn a baccalaureate.

 Criminal Background Checks & Child Abuse Clearance Information